What can a productivity system not fix?

 Weekly review is a recurring audit of captured tasks, completed work, and upcoming priorities.
 The review closes the feedback loop between planning and execution, preventing the gradual drift that causes most productivity systems to decay.

 The review is where the loop closes.
 Items that accumulated in the capture inbox during the week get processed into the organize buckets.
 Priorities that shifted get updated.
 New constraints get noted.
-This is what makes the CORE Loop a system rather than a list — the review regenerates the conditions that make execution possible the following week.
+This is what makes the CORE Loop a system rather than a list.
+The review regenerates the conditions that make execution possible the following week.

-Clear your capture inbox.
-Process every item: delete it, schedule it, delegate it, or move it to someday/reference.
+| 1.
+Clear the inbox | Process every captured item: delete it, schedule it, delegate it, or move it to someday/reference | □ |

 The review is where you catch drift early.
 Without it, small gaps between plan and reality compound into full system breakdowns over a month or two.
 If you want to go deeper on this habit, a structured weekly planning session can turn this from a quick audit into a genuine strategic advantage.